Complain about something you bought

 If no time period for delivery was agreed when you bought the product that the retailer has arranged to be delivered, the retailer must make sure that delivery happens within a reasonable time.

-If your product doesn’t arrive on time, or is damaged during delivery, you can make a claim to the retailer who sold you the product.
+If your product does not arrive on time, or is damaged during delivery, you can make a claim to the retailer who sold you the product.

-If the retailer can’t or won’t fix the problem
+If the retailer cannot or will not fix the problem

 If the retailer has gone out of business or you have problems dealing with them, you can: